-- A. Permit application review.
-The local administrator shall conduct the following permit application review before issuing a floodplain development permit.
-The local administrator shall: - (1) Review all applications for completeness, particularly with the requirements of § 80-12, Permit application, and for compliance with the provisions and standards of this chapter. - (2) Review subdivision and other proposed new development, including manufactured home parks, to determine whether proposed building sites will be reasonably safe from flooding.
-If a proposed building site is located in an area of special flood hazard, all new construction and substantial improvements shall meet the applicable standards of §§ 80-14 through 80-18 and, in particular, § 80-14A, Subdivision proposals. - (3) Determine whether any proposed development in an area of special flood hazard may result in physical damage to any other property (e.g., stream bank erosion and increased flood velocities).
+A. Permit application review.
+The local administrator shall conduct the following permit application review before issuing a floodplain development permit:

+- (1) Review all applications for completeness, particularly with the requirements of § 80-13, Application for permit, and for compliance with the provisions and standards of this chapter. - (2) Review subdivision and other proposed new development, including manufactured home parks, to determine whether proposed building sites will be reasonably safe from flooding.
+If a proposed building site is located in an area of special flood hazard, all new construction and substantial improvements shall meet the applicable standards of §§ 80-15 through 80-19, regarding general construction standards and, in particular, § 80-15A, Subdivision proposals.
+[Amended 11-19-2009 by L.L.
+No. 13-2009] - (3) Determine whether any proposed development in an area of special flood hazard may result in physical damage to any other property (e.g., stream bank erosion and increased flood velocities).
 The local administrator may require the applicant to submit additional technical analyses and data necessary to complete the determination.
-If the proposed development may result in physical damage to any other property or fails to meet the requirements of §§ 80-14 through 80-18, no permit shall be issued.
-The applicant may revise the application to include measures that mitigate or eliminate the adverse effects and resubmit the application. - (4) Determine that all necessary permits have been received from those governmental agencies from which approval is required by state or federal law. - B. Use of other flood data. - (1) When the Federal Emergency Management Agency has designated areas of special flood hazard on the community's Flood Insurance Rate Map (FIRM) but has neither produced water surface elevation data (these areas are designated Zone A or V on the FIRM) nor identified a floodway, the local administrator shall obtain, review and reasonably utilize any base flood elevation and floodway data available from a federal, state or other source, including data developed pursuant to § 80-12G, as criteria for requiring that new construction, substantial improvements or other proposed development meet the requirements of this chapter. - (2) When base flood elevation data is not available, the local administrator may use flood information from any other authoritative source, such as historical data, to establish flood elevations within the areas of special flood hazard, for the purposes of this chapter. - C. Alteration of watercourses.
-The local administrator shall:
+If the proposed development may result in physical damage to any other property or fails to meet the requirements of §§ 80-15 through 80-19, regarding general construction standards, no permit shall be issued.
+The applicant may revise the application to include measures that mitigate or eliminate the adverse effects and resubmit the application.
+[Amended 11-19-2009 by L.L.
+No. 13-2009] - (4) Determine that all necessary permits have been received from those governmental agencies from which approval is required by state or federal law.

+B. Use of other flood data.

+- (1) When the Federal Emergency Management Agency has designated areas of special flood hazard on the community's Flood Insurance Rate Map (FIRM) but has neither produced water surface elevation data (these areas are designated Zone A or V on the FIRM) nor identified a floodway, the local administrator shall obtain, review and reasonably utilize any base flood elevation and floodway data available from a federal, state or other source, including data developed pursuant to § 80-13G, as criteria for requiring that new construction, substantial improvements or other proposed development meet the requirements of this chapter. - (2) When base flood elevation data are not available, the local administrator may use flood information from any other authoritative source, such as historical data, to establish flood elevations within the areas of special flood hazard, for the purposes of this chapter.

+C. Alteration of watercourses.